CLICK AN IMAGE FOR LARGER VIEW

 Bora was the director of Cultural Folk Tours, Inc., conducting tours to Turkey which took you to see the Ottoman Military Band in İstanbul, the spiritual Whirling Dervish ceremony in Cappadocia, native folk dancing, a live gypsy orchestra, and much more.
-He has since sold his tourist business and is living comfortably.
+He has since sold his tourist business and retired.

 Among Bora's publications and dance syllabi are